Pilplox/WifiQRCode/README.md

 - Save the QR code as a PNG image in .py folder.

 ## Installation
-To use this project, you need to have Python installed alojng with segno
+To use this project, you need to have Python installed along with segno

 ```bash
 pip install segno